luckrnx09/python-guide-for-javascript-engineers/docs/arithmetic-operation.md

 ### Code Highlight
 - The syntax for addition, subtraction, multiplication, division, remainder, and exponentiation in Python is the same as in JavaScript.
-- sum is the [Built-in Function](https://docs.python.org/3/library/functions.html?highlight=sum#sum) in Python, it is important to avoid using it.
+- `sum` is the [Built-in Function](https://docs.python.org/3/library/functions.html?highlight=sum#sum) in Python, it is important to avoid using it as a variable name.
 - Python does not have the `++` and `--` operators.
 Instead, `+=` and `-=` are used to increment or decrement variables.

 ### Difference Quick View